iebele/rt-ismf/readme.md

-C++ source files for genrating RT-ISMF music.
+C++ source files for generating RT-ISMF music.

 This repository has been moved to bitbucket.